 List and stream conversations and messages

-Get a list of existing group chats or DMs in the local database.
-By default, the conversations are listed in descending order by their lastMessage
+Get a list of existing group chat and DM conversations in the local database.

 value.

-const allConversations = await client.conversations.list();
+const allConversations = await client.conversations.list(["allowed"]);

-const allGroups = await client.conversations.listGroups();
+const allGroups = await client.conversations.listGroups(["allowed"]);

-const allDms = await client.conversations.listDms();
+const allDms = await client.conversations.listDms(["allowed"]);

 List a user's active conversations